dspeyer/dspeyer.github.io/magic.md

 ## General Magic Feats

+#### Astral Projection
+You can briefly detatch your soul from your body.
+See the rules on disembodied souls and disensouled bodies.

+#### Ambiguous Soul
+Prerequisites: Astral Projection, lifestyle appropriate to spirit type
+You can treat your soul as another spirit type when this benefits you.
+For example, you can astral project into a prepared body for such a spirit.
+You must maintain a lifestyle in line with the values of that spirit type.

 #### Familiar
 Prerequisites: Druid or any other active magic source and handle animal +5
 You have lightly connected your soul to a single animal.
 The animal gains an intelligence score equal to half of yours, and becomes fanatically loyal to you.
 You can communicate telepathically.
 You may count your position as being the animal's for magical purposes provided it is within 100 meters.